rfearing/dotfiles/manual/README.md

 [actions-console]:https://console.actions.google.com/

 <!--
+I'm not confident enough in this yet and it seems likely to cause issues.
+If I were to try again, I'd want to install (with brew):
+- portaudio
+- python@3.9

+### Set Up Google Assistant Commands

-1. In the [Google Google Actions Console][actions-console], choose the "Mac Terminal" Project.
+1. In the [Google API Manager][google-api], choose "Mac Terminal".
-2. Go to the Develop tab > Device Registration and select My MacBook.
+2. Go to the Credentials tab and select "Google Assistant on Mac"
+3. Download Client Secret to `~/.dotfiles/google-assistant/.nocommit.client-secret.json`
+4. After running install, copy the Authorization code when asked and paste into the terminal.
 -->